“Every old and historic building deserves an informed owner”

 Following an MSc in 1986, Michael Damm has been working within industry as a technical project manager for various large international companies.
 In this period, he has also bought and renovated numerous old and historic buildings.

-In undertaking renovation projects, a number of questions recur:
+In undertaking maintenance and renovation projects, a number of questions come up:

 - Where to find relevant information